7th Light Mechanised Brigade (United Kingdom)

-The 7th Light Mechanised Brigade Combat Team is a formation in the British Army with a direct lineage to 7th Armoured Brigade and a history that stretches back to the Napoleonic Wars.
+The 7th Light Mechanised Brigade is a formation in the British Army with a direct lineage to 7th Armoured Brigade and a history that stretches back to the Napoleonic Wars.
 It saw active service in the Crimean War, the Second Boer War and both the First and the Second World Wars.
 In 2014, the 7th Armoured Brigade was re-designated as 7th Infantry Brigade, thereby ensuring that the famed "Desert Rats" continue in the British Army's Order of battle.

 History

 Waterloo Campaign

 When Wellington organized his troops into numbered divisions for the Peninsular War, the component brigades were named for the commanding officer.
 For the Hundred Days Campaign, he numbered his British infantry brigades in a single sequence, 1st to 10th.
 The 7th Brigade formed part of the 7th Division under the command of Major-general Kenneth MacKenzie.
 It consisted of: